gleich/ritcs/README.md

 # optional
 port = 2021      # ssh port of the cs machine. defaults to 22
-silent = true    # if the program should not output logs. defaults to false upload = false   # if files should be uploaded to the cs machine or not. defaults to true download = false # if files should be downloaded from the cs machine or not. defaults to true
+silent = true    # if the program should not output logs. defaults to false download = false # if files should be downloaded from the cs machine or not. defaults to true
 ```